Ale-Deto04/SnippetGuard/README.md

 ## Overview

-SnippetGuard accepts a file or a directory as input, identifies Python scripts, splits each file into smaller chunks (snippets), and feeds them into a CodeBERT-based model for vulnerability evaluation.
+SnippetGuard accepts a file or a directory as input, identifies **Python scripts**, splits each file into smaller chunks (snippets), and feeds them into a **CodeBERT-based model for vulnerability evaluation**.
 The model returns a prediction for each snippet.

 The model is trained to recognize the following vulnerabilities:

-- SQL Injection (SQLi)
+- _SQL Injection (SQLi)_
-- Arbitrary Code Execution
+- _Arbitrary Code Execution_
-- Path Traversal
+- _Path Traversal_
-- Command Injection
+- _Command Injection_
-- Insecure Deserialization
+- _Insecure Deserialization_
-- Buffer Overflow
+- _Buffer Overflow_

-The entire tool works offline and runs locally without any external dependencies.
+The entire tool works offline and **runs locally** without any external dependencies.

 ---